ANNUAL ALLIANCE REPORT

 Renewed: May 2, 2011; August 28, 2013; May 28, 2015

 Overview: Catholic Charities serves and advocates for Omaha’s voiceless, lost, hungry, addicted, abused and forgotten people through their many programs.
 The Microbusiness Training and Development Center offers a wide range of services, tailored to help Latino entrepreneurs and small business owners.
 The Program provides them with the knowledge, expertise, and tools to write business plans, get loans, utilize technology, improve operations, develop budgets, build relationships and ultimately live their dream.
 Classes are offered in Spanish and English.

-This Alliance is intended, through a collaborative relationship, to foster safer and more healthful workplaces, by providing Microbusiness Training and Development Center faculty, students, and others with information, guidance, and access to training resources that will help them protect the health and safety of immigrant employees, particularly Latinos working in Nebraska.
+This Alliance is intended, through a collaborative relationship, to foster safer and more healthful workplaces, by providing Microbusiness Training and Development Center faculty, students, and others with information, guidance, and access to training resources that will help them protect the health and safety of immigrant employees, and understand the rights of workers and the responsibilities of employers under the OSH Act, particularly Latinos working in Nebraska.

 Implementation Team Members